anibalsande/Group5-UDC-Seneca/TechnicalNotes.md

 - industry standards and expectations for software development
 - industry standards and expectations for software documentation
 - Agile working environments
-- soft skills needed to collaborate effectively and efficiently across geographical regions, cultures, and languages.
+- soft skills needed to collaborate effectively and efficiently despite different geographical regions, cultures, and languages.

 ### About COIL
 COIL